zmengesha/experiment_template/readme.md

 # Instructions

+In this tutorial, you will post an experiment to the Mechanical Turk sandbox.
+This involves three steps:
+1. Creating an experiment and uploading it to your Stanford webspace.
+For this tutorial, we provide a dummy experiment that you can use.
+2. Creating an Amazon Web Services Account and installing the MTurk Command Line Tools.
+3. Posting your experiment.
+You'll be using a Python script that interfaces nicely with the MTurk Command Line Tools.

 ## Put the Experiment on your Webspace

 1. Open the command line and move to the place where you want to put the experiment.